School of Economics

 - Strategic Decompositions of Normal Form Games: potential games and zero-sum games, 2014, with Luc Rey-Bellet, R&R, Theoretical Economics.

-- Evolutionary Foundations of Bargaining Solutions, with Jonathan Newton, 2014.
+- Evolutionary Foundations of Bargaining Solutions, with Jonathan Newton, 2014, R&R, Economic Theory

-- New Tests for Potential Games and Zero-sum Equivalent Games, 2014, with Luc Rey-Bellet.
+- Simple Characterisation of Potential Games and Zero-sum Games, 2015, with Luc Rey-Bellet.

 - Conspicuous Consumption, Social Status Seeking, and Income Inequality, 2014, with Jungmin Lee.